beamworks/react-render-prop/README.md

 </LibraryWidget>
 ```

-This works for components that use other kinds of render-props than function-as-a-child:
+This works for components that use other kinds of render-props, not just function-as-a-child:

 ```jsx
 <LibraryWidget someRenderProp={libraryWidgetSink} />